DavidJVitale/davidjvitale.com/src/_posts/2017-05-24-today-is-travel-day-to-glacier.html.md

 blogger_orig_url: https://davidjvitale.blogspot.com/2017/05/today-is-travel-day-to-glacier.html
 ---

+{% include travel-img.html src="/assets/personal/alaska-trip-2017/before-robson-1.jpg" %}

 Today is travel day to Glacier.
-We slept in Wyoming with great stars (Kevin got a good long exposure of the sky).
+We slept in Wyoming with great stars (Kevin got a good long exposure of the sky, I got this moon photo).
 Yesterday we did some stuff after Badlands in Black Hills, the National forest with Mt Rushmore.

 {% include travel-img.html src="/assets/personal/alaska-trip-2017/travel-glacier-1.jpg" %}

 We were at Mt Rushmore for the 15 seconds of a stoplight.
 Thank God for zoom lenses.